Kronuz/Xapiand/docs/_docs/reference-guide/aggregations.md

 output.
 To better understand these types, it is often easier to break them into four main families:

+* **Metrics Aggregations**

+  Aggregations that keep track and compute metrics over a set of documents.

 * **Bucket Aggregations**

   A family of aggregations that build buckets, where each bucket is associated